sathyamvellal/Awesome/README.md

 $ cp -r /usr/share/awesome/themes .config/awesome/

 Copy the fonts (Consolas and Inconsolata) to .fonts directory in your home.
 If you don't have .fonts, create one.
 Now copy the .Xresources file to your home.
+To use the .Xresources, add this to your .xinitrc at home: xrdb -merge ~/.Xresources

 Next make sure you have wicked, vicious, blingbling libraries and urxvt installed as per the requirements!
 Replace your rc.lua and theme.lua with mine.
 Make a backup of your original rc.lua and theme.lua files if you like.